2e3s/aw-watcher-media-player/README.md

 ## Installation

+- **Linux**:
-- **Linux**: Run `sudo unzip aw-watcher-media-player-linux.zip -d /usr/local/bin` in the console to allow ActivityWatch to detect its presence, or install the attached _.deb_ file.
+  - Run `sudo unzip aw-watcher-media-player-linux.zip -d /usr/local/bin` in the console to allow ActivityWatch to detect its presence.
+  - Or install the attached _.deb_ file.

+  **Windows**:
+  - Run the attached installer executable.
-  **Windows**: unpack the executable from `aw-watcher-media-player-windows.zip` into any new folder, right-click on "Start" -> "System" -> "Advanced system settings" - "Advanced" tab -> "Environment Variables..." -> upper "Edit...", add the new folder path.
+  - To install manually and make it available for ActivityWatch, unpack the executable from `aw-watcher-media-player-windows.zip` into any new folder, right-click on "Start" -> "System" -> "Advanced system settings" - "Advanced" tab -> "Environment Variables..." -> upper "Edit...", add the new folder path.
-- Optionally, add `aw-watcher-media-player-nux` to autostart at `aw-qt/aw-qt.toml` in [config directory](https://docs.activitywatch.net/en/latest/directories.html#config).
+- Optionally, add `aw-watcher-media-player` to autostart at `aw-qt/aw-qt.toml` in [config directory](https://docs.activitywatch.net/en/latest/directories.html#config).

 ## Configuration